 Families reserve the right to request teacher qualifications.
 For more information, please reference the flyer here.

 We understand the importance of creating a literate society with the goal of students loving to read, write, and become lifelong learners.
 Reading/English Language Arts curriculum content at Anderson School is based on the Montana English Language Arts Standards.
-Anderson School currently uses Journeys by Houghton Mifflin for our Reading/English Language Arts instruction in grades K-5.
+Anderson School currently uses Benchmark Universe for our Reading/English Language Arts instruction in grades K-5.
 Teachers in grades K-2 also utilize Haggerty for phonemic awareness instruction.
 Students in grades 2 through 6 also complete a variety of book clubs and novel studies throughout the school year.
 These novels from all genres are chosen to teach different standards and often integrate into the Science or Social Studies curriculum.
 Students receive approximately 90 minutes of Reading/English Language Arts instruction daily.
-After a Science of Reading Professional Development, our curriculum committee is in the adoption process for a new English Language Arts program for grades K-5, to begin in the fall of 2023.

 Students receive instruction in a whole class setting, small groups, partner work and individualized instruction for approximately sixty minutes daily.
 Various instructional techniques from centers to think, pair, and share to choral reading are utilized by Anderson staff during their instruction.

 Students spend approximately thirty minutes per day on writing as an individual class, but writing is taught across all curriculum areas.
 During writing instruction, students work to create narrative, persuasive, informational essays.
 They also respond to a variety of prompts created by the teacher.
 The writing process is instructed for all writing assignments so students understand the importance of drafting, editing, and publishing their work either by hand or using their Chromebook.